Asymptotic behaviors of incompressible Schr\"{o}dinger flow for small data in three dimensions: Abstract

 \section{Abstract}

+The incompressible Schr\"odinger flow is a Madelung’s hydrodynamical form of quantum mechanics, which can simulate classical fluids with particular advantage in its simplicity and its ability of capturing thin vortex dynamics.
+This model enables robust simulation of intricate phenomena such as vortical wakes and interacting vortex filaments.

-In this article, we prove global regularity and scattering for Navier-Stokes-Schr\"odinger map system with small and localized data in three dimensions.
-We use Coulomb gauge to rewrite the system, and then use Fourier analysis and vector fields method to prove global solution and scattering.
+In this article, we prove the global regularity and asymptotic behaviors for incompressible Schr\"odinger flow with small and localized data in three dimensions.
+We choose a suitable gauge to rewrite the system, and then use Fourier analysis and vector fields method to prove global existence and asymptotic behaviors.